Teekay007/tindog/README.md

- project showing a Tinder dating site for dogs using HTML and CSS
+A project showing a Tinder dating site for dogs using HTML and CSS